kammitama5/kammitama5.github.io/_posts/2017-10-30-Monday-October-30th.md

   I paired with two people; the first of whom was familiar with Ruby.
 The goal was to solve Conway's Game of Life.
-- We decided to start with the definition of a Board first
+- We decided to start with the definition of a Board first.

 - My second partner uses C#, so we got set up on his laptop.
 I actually liked his set-up a lot.